Mark Buehrle's perfect game: Broadcaster’s reactions

 As Buehrle exited the field after the eighth inning, White Sox broadcaster Ken Harrelson, calling the game on Comcast SportsNet Chicago, exclaimed "Call your sons!
 Call your daughters!
 Call your friends!
 Call your neighbors!
 Mark Buehrle has a perfect game going into the ninth!"

 When DeWayne Wise made the catch, Harrelson called out: "That ball hit deep into left center field.
 Wise back, back.
 Makes the catch!
 DeWayne Wise makes the catch!
 What a play by Wise!
-Mercy!"
+Mercy!
+A great catch!
+By DeWayne Wise!"
 Upon watching the replay of Wise's catch, Harrelson declared it was "under the circumstances, one of the greatest catches I have ever seen in 50 years in this game."

 As the final ground ball of the game rolled towards White Sox shortstop Alexei Ramírez, Harrelson called out: "Alexei?!"
 As Ramirez completed the throw to first baseman Josh Fields, Harrelson shouted, "Yes!
 Yes!
 Yes!
 Yes!
 Yes!
 History!"
+After a long pause, Harrelson continued, "A perfect game by Mark Buehrle!
+And what an unbelievable, unbelievable play by DeWayne Wise!"

 Though many did not like Harrelson’s verbosity and obvious hometown boosterism at the concluding moment of the game, others felt the outburst of emotion captured exactly what they were feeling as the perfect game was sealed.